 - Day camps take place in Paris.

 - You have occasional days off to explore the surrounding French countryside.
+Camp is exhausting so these days off are much needed!

 What are the requirements for working at American Village?

 Firstly, English must be your native language.
 (There are also positions for French speaking support staff.)
+Currently due to Covid restrictions, they are also allowing non-native speakers with a high level of English.

 Secondly, you need to have at least a high school diploma from an English speaking country.
 The minimum age is 20 years old.
+This is a great option for people who want to teach abroad without a bachelor’s degree.
+It is also a way to try teaching abroad for a shorter amount of time than a 1 or 2 year contract.

 If you want to work as an English teacher, a TEFL, TESOL, or CELTA is encouraged but not required.
 For some people, this is their first time teaching English.
 Unlike when I worked at the camp, there are now a lot more materials for English teachers to use which makes lesson planning easier for new teachers.